solomon-211/alu-scripting/api_advanced/README.md

-# reddit api projects
+# REDDIT API ADVANCED PROJECTS

-- This is a readme file for the api advanced intranet projecs
+- This is a readme file for the api advanced intranet projects

-### It uses import requests module to get access to the remote url links
+## It uses an import module request to access the remote url links and interacts with url links via get response

-# Task 0: How many subs?
-- file: 0-subs.py
-- Function: number_of _subscribbers(subreddit)
-- Returns the number of subscribbers for a given subreddit.
-- Returns 0 if subreddit is invalid.